India reports 605 new Covid cases, four deaths - www.lokmattimes.com

 India reports 605 new Covid cases, four deaths

-New Delhi, Jan 8 The Union Health Ministry on Monday said the country reported 605 new Covid-19 cases and four deaths in the last 24 hours.
+New Delhi, Jan 10 India has logged 605 new Covid-19 cases and four deaths in the past 24 hours, the Union Ministry of Health and Family Welfare said on Wednesday.

-The four new fatalities were reported from Kerala, Karnataka and Tripura, according to the ministry data.
+The four new fatalities were reported from Kerala and Karanataka, two each, according to the ministry data.

-On Sunday, five deaths were reported in total -- from Maharashtra, Kerala and Jammu & Kashmir.
+On Tuesday, six deaths were reported in total -- from Karnataka, Chhattisgarh and Assam.

 The new JN.1 sub-variant is a descendent of the Omicron subvariant known as BA.2.86 or Pirola, with Kerala being the first state to report a case.